 Finally, your damage claim should include your physical pain and mental anguish.
 After an amputation, these non-economic damages could be substantial.

 Contact a New York City Personal Injury Lawyer for Help

-To discuss your amputation injury or the compensation you could recover, contact The Law Offices of Jay S. Knispel, LLC.
+To discuss your amputation injury or the compensation you could recover, contact our attorneys.
 We’ll review your case during a free consultation and help you to determine your legal options.
 Our New York City personal injury lawyer is standing by.